How to Wean Off Your Toddler from Breastfeeding Effectively ?

 However, there is a catch here and the catch is – the more you feed your baby the more time it may take to wean your baby.
 Also, the tactic that works for a 1-year-old will not work for the 3-years-old.
 For example, a 2-year-old toddler may be more emotionally involved and less flexible about weaning than a 12-month-old baby.
 Similarly, a 3-year-old one will be more adamant than the two years-old.
 The reason for this that when your 3-year-old is demanding your feed, he or she is not seeking nourishment but rather seeking comfort and security, which they are not ready to give up

 Weaning off your toddler needs more patience, as compared to weaning an infant.
 Toddlers are renowned for their tantrums and their adamant behavior.
 So, you may find it a little difficult and tedious to wean off your toddler.
-Here are some steps that help you to stop breastfeeding the toddler.
+Here are some tips or teps that help you to stop breastfeeding your child.

 - Need more commitment: Unlike the one-year-old and under one-year-old, weaning off your two and three-year-old will needs more commitment from you.
 And once you have initiated the process, don't back off.
 Your toddler will use all the tactics known to him or her to blackmail you into giving in but you need to be firm if you want to wean off your toddler

 - Talk to the toddler: When it comes to weaning off your toddler, communication is the key.
 So talk to him or her and tell him/her that there is no feed, as he or she is growing up and gets the nourishment from other foods.
 You should talk to your toddler before you decide to wean off so that he or she is prepared to let go of your feed